 The metal roof panels were thirty two feet long and getting them up onto the upper roof was a real challenge.
 Piece by piece, we installed the metal roof panels and metal roof trims until we were done.
 The last metal roof panel and edge trim required extra help from a local tree service company who were able to reach the top corner of the roof.

-We finished the roof just in time for a six inch snow fall.
+We finished the roof just in time for a 6-inch snowfall.
 We were all excited to see that there was an even blanket of snow on the new roof and not one icicle!
 Mission accomplished!

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Best Practices, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on the byline link at the top of the page.